tehreem212/Calculator/README.md

 # Calculator
-This is a calculator made with the help of JavaScript and CSS.
+I made this calculator with the help of HTML, CSS, and JS.
-I made this by myself, and this project is licensed under MIT license.